VishalMurya/SWIFT_MARKET_SQL/README.md

    * If applicable, include steps for importing sample data to populate the database for testing purposes.
    *  Offer examples of common SQL queries that users might find useful, such as querying product details, retrieving order history for
    * a specific customer, or calculating total sales revenue within a certain timeframe.
-    Specify any dependencies required to run the SQL database, such as the SQL server software or a specific SQL dialect.
+    Specify any dependencies required to run the SQL database, such as the SQL server software or a specific SQL-Connector.
     Additionally, mention any required permissions or access credentials for interacting with the database.

 # Thankyou